una/personal-goals/README.md

 ## Things I'll do This Week:

-- [ ] Start blog on explaining my flavor of Sass with CS
+- [x] Start blog on explaining my flavor of Sass with CS
+- [x] Review blog on Internet is a Hack
-- [ ] Review/Publish blog on Internet is a Hack
+- [ ] Publish blog on Internet is a Hack
 - [ ] Buy some nice headphones
 - [ ] Monday: Elyse & Jeffery's save the dates
 - [ ] Read/listen to [this](http://www.w3.org/TR/filter-effects/) to understand filters better